African elephant: In culture

-Many African cultures revere the African elephant as a symbol of strength and power.
+Many African cultures revere the elephant as a symbol of strength and power.
 It is also praised for its size, longevity, stamina, mental faculties, cooperative spirit, and loyalty.
 Its religious importance is mostly totemic.
 Many societies believed that their chiefs would be reincarnated as elephants.
 In the 10th century, the people of Igbo-Ukwu in Nigeria buried their leaders with elephant tusks.

 South Africa uses elephant tusks in their coat of arms to represent wisdom, strength, moderation and eternity.

-In the western African Kingdom of Dahomey, the elephant was associated with the 19th century rulers of the Fon people, Guezo and his son Glele.
+In the western African Kingdom of Dahomey (now Benin), the elephant was associated with the 19th century rulers of the Fon people, Guezo and his son Glele.
 The animal is believed to evoke strength, royal legacy, and enduring memory as related by the proverbs: "There where the elephant passes in the forest, one knows" and "The animal steps on the ground, but the elephant steps down with strength."
 Their flag depicted an elephant wearing a royal crown.

-As National Symbols
+As national symbols

 The coat of arms of the Central African Republic features the head of an elephant in the upper left quadrant of the shield.
 The version of the coat of arms of Guinea used from 1958 to 1984 featured a golden elephant in the centre of the shield.
 The coat of arms of Ivory Coast features the head of an elephant as the focal point of the emblem.
 The coat of arms of the Republic of the Congo has two elephants supporting the shield.
 The coat of arms of Eswatini has an elephant and a lion supporting the shield.